microsoft/ccf-app-samples/data-reconciliation-app/docs/data-reconciliation.md

 ## Use case

 In the last few years, regulatory legislation has enforced a unique Legal Entity Identifier (LEI) which allows all financial industry participants to standardize how they reference counter-parties and clients.
 This law has been the impetus for all financial industry participants to clean up their reference data and adopt this new identification system.
 It has been inefficient and expensive for industry participants to maintain reference data.
 These datasets are critical for trade processing, risk management and regulatory reporting and therefore a high degree of accuracy is required.
-Yet the only way to have certainty regarding their accuracy is constant review and refresh against authoritative sources of all data, an enormous and costly task
+Yet the only way to have certainty regarding their accuracy is constant review and refresh against authoritative sources of all data, an enormous and costly task.

 Rather than collaborating with data providers and hiring human resources to keep these LEIs in sync, financial industry participants could leverage confidential compute platforms to create a consortium network and reconciliation service to clean up all their reference data.
 This would improve data quality in a compliant and cost-effective way through industry collaboration.